Hart E. Posen

 Hart E. Posen is an academic, researcher, and business analyst.
-He is a Professor of Management and Human Resources, and the Richard G. and Julie J. Diermeier Professor in Business at the University of Wisconsin-Madison.
+He is a Professor of Strategy and Entrepreneurship at Dartmouth College, Tuck School of Business.

-Posen's work is focused on determining the ways in which firms and entrepreneurs build and use knowledge, capabilities, and innovation in order to achieve sustained competitive advantages.
-His research is also aimed at exploring the reasons why some firms fail to survive in the face of technological change.
+Posen's research focuses on understanding how companies and entrepreneurs develop and leverage knowledge, capabilities, and innovation to secure competitive advantage and how technological change can erode such advantage.
 He is ranked among the "Top 10% of Authors" by the Social Science Research Network (SSRN).
 He is an Associate Editor for the Strategic Management Journal, and was previously Associate Editor for Management Science from 2014 to 2018.

 Education

 Posen received his Bachelor’s degree in Electrical Engineering at the University of Manitoba in 1988.
 He then enrolled at the University of Western Ontario, Ivey School of Business, and obtained his Master of Business Administration (MBA) in 2000.
 Following this, he moved to the United States, earning his M.Sc. degree in Managerial Science and Applied Economics in 2003, and a Ph.D. degree in Management in 2005, at the University of Pennsylvania, Wharton School of Business.